What Is the Ketogenic Diet?

 - Sugar condiments & sauces

-The Ketogenic diet is not a new diet like many people would think, in fact the limitation of carbs has been apart of many diets for years.
+The Ketogenic diet is not new as many people would think.
+The limitation of carbs has been a part of many diets for years.

 Are There Any Benefits to Following the Ketogenic Diet?

-Studies have found a low-carb diet to be more effective than a calorie-restrictive diet.
-This might be because the diet is so rich in proteins and fats, it can help you to eat less and feel full longer.
+Studies have found a low-carb diet more effective than a calorie-restrictive diet.
+It might be because the diet is so rich in proteins and fats that it can help you eat less and feel full longer.

-The Ketogenic diet has also been shown to help lower blood sugar in people who suffer from type 2 diabetes.
-Although, it is not a long term cure for type 2 diabetes, it can help alleviate some symptoms.
+The Ketogenic diet has also been shown to help lower blood sugar in people who have type 2 diabetes.
+Although it is not a long-term cure for type 2 diabetes, it can help alleviate some symptoms.